KarimChukfeh/tic-tac-react/public/Docs.md

 A factory contract does not hold match state for individual tournaments.
 Instead, it:

-- creates new tournament clones,
+- creates new tournament instances,
 - validates creation parameters,
 - tracks active and past tournaments,
 - stores tier metadata,